 Donor coordination is crucial to achieving progress in fragile situations.
-ADB leads or participates in joint initiatives such as sector-wide approaches (see: Supporting Transport Sector Development in the Solomon Islands) and joint country partnership strategies (see: Tajikistan Joint Country Partnership Strategy 2010-2012).
+ADB leads or participates in joint initiatives such as sector-wide approaches (see: Transport Sector Development in the Solomon Islands) and joint country partnership strategies (see: Tajikistan Joint Country Partnership Strategy 2010-2012).
 In small Pacific countries like Samoa, Solomon Islands, Tonga, and Vanuatu, ADB has established joint coordination offices with the World Bank.

 Adapting to changing circumstances

 Since flexibility is essential, relaxation of business processes requirements can be considered on a case-by-case basis, without compromising prudent policies and safeguards.
 ADB's Disaster and Emergency Assistance Policy can also be used to provide a quick response to support post-conflict reconstruction.
 ADB's work in Georgia, conducted jointly with the United Nations, European Community, and World Bank, is one example.